rohanburger/digital_portfolio_18-10-2025/README.md

 ## Workplace Etiquette
 ### Evidence
- - For the Workplace Etiquette we where tasked with reading through documetation provided to us.
+ - For the Workplace Etiquette we where tasked with reading through documentation provided to us.
 After reading through the documentation we where required to write a quiz surrounding the documentation.
  - <img width="1811" height="566" alt="image" src="https://github.com/user-attachments/assets/512ae7c0-73bd-4d84-aecc-c6042558543a" />